microsoft/onnxruntime-inference-examples/mobile/examples/image_classification/android/README.md

 ## Build And Run

 ### Step 0.
 [Optional] Prepare the ORT models
-Open [Mobilenet v2 Quantization with ONNX Runtime Notebook](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/quantization/notebooks/imagenet_v2/mobilenet.ipynb), this notebook will demostrate how to,
+Open [Mobilenet v2 Quantization with ONNX Runtime Notebook](https://github.com/microsoft/onnxruntime-inference-examples/blob/main/quantization/notebooks/imagenet_v2/mobilenet.ipynb), this notebook will demonstrate how to,
 1. Export the pre-trained MobileNet V2 FP32 model from PyTorch to a FP32 ONNX model
 2. Quantize the FP32 ONNX model to an uint8 ONNX model
 3. Convert both FP32 and uint8 ONNX models to ORT models

-Note: this step is optional, you can download the FP32 and uint8 ORT models [here](https://1drv.ms/u/s!Auaxv_56eyubgQlfGIBWh-j1wYyl?e=GYKoL7).
+Note: this step is optional, you can download the FP32 and uint8 ORT models [here](https://onnxruntimeexamplesdata.blob.core.windows.net/examplesdata/mobilenet_v2_ort_models.zip).

 ### Step 1.
 Clone the ONNX Runtime Mobile examples source code and download required model files
-Clone this ORT Mobile examples GitHub repository to your computer to get the sample application.
+Clone this GitHub repository to your computer to get the sample application.

+Put the labels file and models into the sample application resource directory:
 - Download the labels file [here](https://raw.githubusercontent.com/pytorch/hub/master/imagenet_classes.txt)
-- Copy MobileNetV2 ORT models and the labels file to `example/image_classification/android/app/src/main/res/raw/`
+- Copy MobileNetV2 ORT models and the labels file to `mobile/examples/image_classification/android/app/src/main/res/raw/`
+- Alternatively, you can run `mobile/examples/image_classification/android/download_model_files.sh` to download the labels file and models to the sample application resource directory.

 Then open the sample application in Android Studio.
-To do this, open Android Studio and select `Open an existing project`, browse folders and open the folder `examples/image_classification/android/`.
+To do this, open Android Studio and select `Open an existing project`, browse folders and open the folder `mobile/examples/image_classification/android/`.

 <img width=60% src="images/screenshot_1.png"/>